The paradox of the compositionality of natural language: a neural machine translation case study: Experiments and results

 \subsection{Substitutivity}

 Under a local interpretation of the principle of compositionality, synonym substitutions should be meaning-preserving: substituting a constituent in a complex expression with a synonym should not alter the complex expression's meaning, or, in the case of MT, its translation.
-Even if one argued that the systematic recombinations in \S\ref{subsec:systematicity} warranted some alterations to the translation -- e.g. due to the agreement that exists between nouns and verbs -- surely synonyms should be given equal treatment by a compositional model.
-This test addresses that by performing the \textbf{substitutivity} test from \citet{hupkes2020compositionality}, that measures whether the outputs remain consistent after synonym substitution.
+Here, we test to what extent models' translations abide by this principle, by performing the \textbf{substitutivity} test from \citet{hupkes2020compositionality}, that measures whether the outputs remain consistent after synonym substitution.